 He has a wealth of experience in developing referees and instructors internationally and has worked for Federations and Organisations in South America, Australasia, United States of America and Europe to improve refereeing standards.
 Dean was also Course Director for the FA National and International Instructor Courses between 2009-2013.

 Dean has retired as an active match official; he operated as a National List Assistant Referee, Premier League Assistant Referee and National List Referee for 11 seasons.
-Dean is now Director of Football for You-Are-The-Ref and the world class international youth tournament, The Youdan Trophy.
+Dean is now Director of Football for The Ref Online and the world class international youth tournament, The Youdan Trophy.

 Guy started refereeing in 1978 at the age of 19.
 By 1987 he was a Contributory League Referee and was soon selected for the National List of Assistant Referees for Season 1988/89.